1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Reflex practice teaches the brain when to release tight flexion from the womb, paving the way for smoother voluntary movement.

-Tracking your face coordinates visual and vestibular systems, helping balance and reading readiness years later.
+Tracking your face coordinates visual and vestibular systems.
+This helps balance and reading readiness years later.

-Fun fact: Your baby's vestibular system--the motion sensors inside the inner ear--was fully formed before birth, but it calibrates now through every wobble, sway, and gentle inversion.
-That is why varied movement matters more than container time.
+And here's something I find amazing.
+Your baby's vestibular system, the motion sensors inside the inner ear, was fully formed before birth.
+But it calibrates now through every wobble, sway, and gentle inversion.
+That's why varied movement matters more than container time.

 The One-Month Movement Blueprint

-Think of the day as a rhythm of short movement snacks.
-After a diaper change, set your baby on their tummy for a minute, palms on the diaper to remind the brain where midline lives.
+After a diaper change, set your baby on their tummy for a minute.
+Place your palms on the diaper to remind the brain where midline is.
 Later, roll them to the left side, then the right, so gravity works from different angles.
-On the floor, offer a high-contrast card just off-center, inviting them to turn, track, and tuck the chin.
-When you lean back with them resting upright on your chest, that gentle swing gives the vestibular system a safe workout.
+On the floor, offer a high-contrast card just off-center so they have a reason to turn, track, and tuck the chin.
+And when you lean back with them resting upright on your chest, that gentle swing gives the vestibular system a safe workout.

 See exactly how it's done